lauracion/jupyterbook-2023/speaker_content/01-morning-oral-session/01-bisson.md

 ## Wrap-Up
 In this notebook, we demonstrated that, thanks to icepyx and QUEST, it is easy to access ICESat-2 and Argo data simultaneously.
 Because ICESat-2 and Argo both have the capabilities to offer near real-time, vertically-resolved subsurface information of the world's oceans, the QUEST module will be helpful for the continued monitoring of ocean biology and biogeochemistry.

-Although we highlight Argo data in this presentation, QUEST has a framework designed to accept other datasets to compliment ICESat-2.
+Although we highlight Argo data in this presentation, the QUEST framework is designed to easily add other datasets to compliment ICESat-2 or Argo.
 We hope to expand the capabilities of QUEST with the help of the broader scientific community.
+Please get in touch and tell us about your dataset of interest!